go-delve/delve/Documentation/api/ClientHowto.md

 It's probably better to let Delve pick a random unused port number on its own.
 To do this do not specify any `--listen` option and read one line of output from dlv's stdout.
 If the first line emitted by dlv starts with "API server listening at: " then dlv started correctly and the rest of the line specifies the address that Delve is listening at.

+The `--log-to-file` and `--log-to-fd` options can be used to redirect the "API server listening at:" message to a file or to a file descriptor.
+If neither is specified the message will be output to stdout.

 ## Controlling the backend

 Once you have a running headless instance you can connect to it and start sending commands.
 Delve's protocol is built on top of the [JSON-RPC](http://json-rpc.org) specification.